JetBrains-Research/astminer/README.md

 Support for a new programming language can be implemented in a few simple steps.

-If the language has valid ANTLR grammar:
+If there is an ANTLR grammar for the language:
 1. Add the corresponding [ANTLR4 grammar file](https://github.com/antlr/grammars-v4) to the `antlr` directory;
 2. Run the `generateGrammarSource` Gradle task to generate the parser;
-3. Implement a very minimal wrapper around the generated parser.
+3. Implement a small wrapper around the generated parser.
 See [JavaParser](src/main/kotlin/astminer/parse/antlr/java/JavaParser.kt) or [PythonParser](src/main/kotlin/astminer/parse/antlr/python/PythonParser.kt) for an example of a wrapper.

-If the language has a parsing tool that is available as Java-library:
+If the language has a parsing tool that is available as Java library:
 1. Add the library as a dependency in [build.gradle.kts](/build.gradle.kts);
-2. Implement a wrapper for the parsing tool;
+2. Implement a wrapper for the parsing tool.
 See [FuzzyCppParser](src/main/kotlin/astminer/parse/cpp/FuzzyCppParser.kt) for an example of a wrapper.

 ## Contribution
 We believe that astminer could find use beyond our own mining tasks.

-Please help make astminer easier to use by sharing your potential use cases.
+Please help make astminer easier to use by sharing your use cases.
+Pull requests are welcome as well.
-Pull requests are welcome as well!
 Support for other languages and documentation are the key areas of improvement.

 ## Citing astminer
-A paper dedicated to astminer (more precisely, to its older version [PathMiner](https://github.com/vovak/astminer/tree/pathminer)) was presented at [MSR'19](https://2019.msrconf.org/).
-[Preprint](https://zenodo.org/record/2595271).
+A [paper](https://zenodo.org/record/2595271) dedicated to astminer (more precisely, to its older version [PathMiner](https://github.com/vovak/astminer/tree/pathminer)) was presented at [MSR'19](https://2019.msrconf.org/).

-If you use astminer in your academic work, please consider citing the paper:
+If you use astminer in your academic work, please consider citing it.
 ```
 @inproceedings{kovalenko2019pathminer,
   title={PathMiner: a library for mining of path-based representations of code},